jimix/CDTDatastore/doc/coredata.md

 "entity".

 There are two types of documents in the database:
 1. Meta Data: there is only one instance of this document and contains information about the rest of the documents in the database
 1. Entity: Every [Core Data] Entity is represented by a unique entity document.

 ### Meta Data
 Each initialized database will contain at least one document that describes the object model and the [Core Data] Meta Data.
-The document ID is "CDTISMetaData" and it is described in the following JSON [Schema], draft v4:
+The document ID is `CDTISMetaData` and it is described in the following JSON [Schema], draft v4:

 ```javascript
 // validated by https://json-schema-validator.herokuapp.com/